Man and his daughter washing their hand in a kitchen sink

 Fees and funding

-Your mediator will apply for the voucher with your consent via email.
-Your email must confirm that you’ve asked your mediator to apply, neither of you have already applied for the voucher, and that you consent to any necessary personal information being provided to the Family Mediation Council.
+You’ll need to provide written consent via email.
+The email must confirm that you and your ex-partner have asked your mediator to apply for the voucher.
+It must also state that you haven’t applied for the voucher before, and you must consent to any necessary personal information being provided to the Family Mediation Council.

 You must be on a low income, have limited savings (under £8,000), or receive certain benefits.
 Depending on the combined monthly income between you and your ex-partner, minus any allowances, you could receive full or partial coverage.
 Our team will help you assess your eligibility.